vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Please make sure the JSON payload in your API request validates.
 That is the most common source of this type of error.
 In other words: We should perhaps have returned `HTTP 400 Bad Request`.

+Please check the capitalization of the parameters.
+We will return `HTTP 500 Error` if the incorrect `fallback` is used instead of the correct `fallBack`.
+We _should_ have returned `HTTP 400 Bad Request`, and we hope to add stricter request validation, but other tasks (such as PSD2) have higher priority.

 You can use
 [Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md)